 Search to the right to find information on the ingredient you are looking for >>>

-In cosmetics and personal care products, Triclosan can be used as the preservative in water based formulations of aftershave lotions, bath products, cleansing products, foot sprays, hair conditioners, makeup products, powders, shampoos, shaving products, skin care products, and suntan products.
+In cosmetics and personal care products, triclosan is used as a preservative in water-based formulations for aftershave lotions, bath products, foot sprays, hair conditioners, makeup products, powders, shampoos, shaving products, skin care products, and suntan products.

-As a bacteriostatic agent against body odor causing bacteria, Triclosan can be found in deodorants, foot sprays, body sprays, and personal cleanliness products.
-As an antibacterial agent, Triclosan is found in toothpaste, antibacterial handwash and body wash and in topical antiseptic products for wound care.
+As a bacteriostatic agent that minimizes body odor from bacteria, triclosan can be found in deodorants, foot sprays, body sprays, and personal cleanliness products.
+As an antibacterial agent, triclosan is found in over-the-counter (OTC) drug products such as toothpaste and topical antiseptic products for wound care.

-As an antibacterial ingredient Triclosan combats gram-negative bacteria, as well as the odor-causing gram-positive bacteria.
-As a material preservative, Triclosan is extremely effective in slowing or halting bacterial growth thereby controlling the growth of odor-causing bacteria and preventing bacterial degradation; thus extending the life of everyday products.
+As an antibacterial ingredient, triclosan combats gram-negative bacteria, as well as the odor-causing gram-positive bacteria.
+As a preservative, triclosan is extremely effective in slowing or halting bacterial growth, thereby controlling the growth of odor-causing bacteria and preventing bacterial degradation; this property helps extend the shelf life of everyday products.